Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 You can contact our emergency LPG technicians at 0800 435 427 to promptly address any safety issue and avoid unwanted incidents and safety hazards.

-3. The LPG gas pressure regulator connection has frozen
+3. The LPG gas bottle regulator connection has frozen

-As LPG gas vapour passes through the LPG gas pressure regulator, it expands from high to low pressure, reaching sub-zero temperatures.
+As LPG gas vapour passes through the LPG gas bottle regulator, it expands from high to low pressure, reaching sub-zero temperatures.

 In NZ, where temperature and humidity can significantly vary, the expansion process may cause condensation, frost or ice to form on the LPG gas bottle regulator and/or freeze the gas bottle regulator body.